adyen-examples/.github/pages/flows.md

 If you want to edit the local flow (forked above), for example changing the request payloads, you need to fork also the "Adyen Flows" collection.

+> **Warning**
+Postman forked flows don't support pulling updates.
+Unlike collections, any modification to the Adyen Flows does not trigger a notification to inform you about the new changes.
+>